paulowe/gcp/gke workloads/gke_persistent_storage/volumes.md

     - Kubernetes creates emptyDir volumes from the node’s local disk, or by using a memory-backed file system

    **Example of EmptyDir volume objects**
-- **ConfigMap** - The configMap resource provides a way to inject application configuration data into Pods from Kubernetes
+- **ConfigMap** - The configMap resource provides a way to **inject application configuration data into Pods** from Kubernetes
-- **Secrets** -  use Secrets to store sensitive information, such as passwords, tokens, and ssh keys.
+- **Secrets -  use Secrets to store sensitive information, such as passwords, tokens, and ssh keys**.
 Just like ConfigMap, a Secret Volume is created to pass sensitive information to the Pods.
-These Secret Volumes are backed by in-memory file systems, so the Secrets are never written to non-volatile storage.
+These Secret Volumes are **backed by in-memory file systems, so the Secrets are never written to non-volatile storage**.
 And it’s a common practice to obfuscate the values that go into secrets using the familiar base64 encoding